lucasb-eyer/go-colorful/README.md

 c := colorful.MakeColor(color.Gray16{12345})
 ```

+**Caveat:** Be aware that for this latter conversion  (using `MakeColor`) hits a corner-case
+when alpha is exactly zero.
+Because `color.Color` uses pre-multiplied alpha colors,
+this means the RGB values are lost and it's impossible to recover them.
+The current
+implementation `panic()`s in that case, see [issue 21](https://github.com/lucasb-eyer/go-colorful/issues/21)
+for discussion and suggesting alternatives.

 ### Comparing colors
 In the RGB color space, the Euclidian distance between colors *doesn't* correspond
 to visual/perceptual distance.
 This means that two pairs of colors which have the